Untilted: Release

 Autechre, 2005, playing live at the seOne nightclub.

 A fake version of the album was distributed throughout the internet before its official release.
 When asked about the fake, Booth said "the more fakes the merrier" and revealed Autechre themselves had secretly released fakes.
 He also said that the leaker's "sense of priority is clearly fucked" as they treated a hoax beheading of a US marine in Iraq and the fake leak as equally relevant.

 Untilted was released on CD and double vinyl on 18 April 2005 through Warp Records.
 The album was released slightly earlier on CD on 9 April through Beat Records, only in Japan.
 The album's artwork was created by Alex Rutterford.

 The album entered the UK Dance Albums Chart at No. 25 for two weeks, the UK Independent Albums Chart at No. 22 for one week and the US Top Dance Albums chart at No. 17 for one week.
-The duo would go on tour in support of the album, which began on 14 April.
-The tour would last for seven weeks and saw them play in Europe, the United States and Japan.
+The duo went on tour in support of the album, which began on 14 April.
+The tour lasted for seven weeks and saw them play in Europe, the United States and Japan.

-Booth would move from Suffolk to Manchester after the conclusion of the tour, with Brown noting this put their studio "in limbo for a while".
+Booth moved from Suffolk to Manchester after the conclusion of the tour, with Brown noting this put their studio "in limbo for a while".
 The two found themselves working more portably with laptops and gear from their concerts.
-They would continue composing new tracks in a variety of studio jam sessions, leading to the release of Quaristice in 2008.
+They continued composing new tracks in a variety of studio jam sessions, leading to the release of Quaristice in 2008.